MIT World Peace University BCA Admissions 2026

 On the final day, Stay Balanced & Rested- Avoid cramming everything in one go.
 Take breaks, eat well, and sleep at least 6–7 hours to stay fresh and focused.

-Solving previous year question papers is one of the most effective ways to understand the real CUET exam.
+Solving CUET previous year question papers is one of the most effective ways to understand the real CUET exam.
 Reviewing these papers regularly can help you track your progress and fine-tune your revision strategy.
 These papers help you to become familiar with different question patterns, difficulty levels, and subject compositions.
 They also reveal patterns, and you are well ahead at the preparation stage.

 The right study material helps you grasp core concepts, practice problem-solving, and refine your exam strategy.
 In this section, we’ve compiled a list of recommended books that will guide you through each section of the exam, from domain subjects to general knowledge, ensuring you're well-prepared to ace the test.